couchbaselabs/node-ottoman/vuepress/guides/schema.md

 ### `n1ql`

-These indexes are the default and uses the new SQL-like query language available from Couchbase Server 4.0.0.
+These indexes are the default and use the new SQL-like query language available from Couchbase Server 4.0.0.
 When `start` or `ensureIndexes` functions are executed, Ottoman automatically creates several secondary indexes so that the models can make queries to the database.
 These indexes are more performant than views in many cases and are significantly more flexible, allowing even un-indexed searches.

 N1QL indexes in Ottoman use [Couchbase GSIs](http://developer.couchbase.com/documentation/server/current/indexes/gsi-for-n1ql.html).
-If you need flexibility of queries and speed, this is the way to go.
+If you need the flexibility of queries and speed, this is the way to go.

 ``` typescript Example